israellevin/mcomix/wiki/content/Maintainance.md

 Compiling the distribution files
 --------------------------------

 The source distribution files can be created from any system with Python installed.
-Simply execute on a Linux machine from the root directory:
+When following the steps to set up a development environment on [Installation], the `build` module can be used to create the source package.

 ~~~~~~
 :::bash
-python3 setup.py sdist --formats=gztar,zip
+python3 -m build -s
 ~~~~~~

-This will create `mcomix-version.tar.gz` and `mcomix-version.zip` in the `dist` subfolder, ready for uploading.
-Note that the tar archive should not be created on a Windows machine, to avoid files in the archive having executable permission bits set.
+This will create `mcomix-version.tar.gz` in the `dist` subfolder, ready for uploading.
+Note that the command should not be run on a Windows machine, to avoid files in the archive having executable permission bits set.
 Building the all-in-one Windows archive is a bit more difficult and requires:

 1. A MSYS2 installation with the following packages: `mingw-w64-x86_64-python3-pillow`, `mingw-w64-x86_64-gtk3`, `mingw-w64-x86_64-python3`, `mingw-w64-x86_64-python3-gobject`, `mingw-w64-x86_64-python3-pip`, `mingw-w64-x86_64-python-pymupdf`.
 2. Make sure to update to the latest version of these packages before starting the release with `pacman -Syuu`.
-3. The Python 3 package pyinstaller must be installed using pip: `python3 -m pip install pyinstaller` (and updated with `python3 -m pip install -U pyinstaller`)
+3. The Python 3 package `pyinstaller` is automatically installed when development dependencies have been installed, but it shoulld be updated to the latest version with `python -m pip install -U pyinstaller`
 4. The installer script expects optional archive extractors in the directory `../mcomix-other`,  relative to MComix' root directory.
 At this time, those are:
 4.1. `../mcomix-other/7z/7z.exe`, `../mcomix-other/7z/License.txt` (from [7-zip](https://www.7-zip.org/download.html))
 4.2. `../mcomix-other/mutool/COPYING.txt`, `../mcomix-other/mutool/mutool.exe` (from [mupdf](https://mupdf.com/releases/index.html))